Bob Hogue

 Robert Charles Hogue (born September 7, 1953) is an American athletic conference commissioner, author and columnist, sportscaster, and a former Republican member of the Hawaii State Senate representing the 24th district (Kailua-Kaneohe) for six years (2000–2006).
 He was the Republican nominee for U.S. Congress in Hawaii's 2nd congressional district, to replace Ed Case, but lost in the 2006 general election to former Lieutenant Governor Mazie Hirono.
-Hogue is currently the commissioner of the Pacific West Conference, a position he has held since 2007.
+Hogue recently retired as the commissioner of the Pacific West Conference, a position he held from 2007 to 2023.
+He was the longest serving commissioner in conference history.

 Early life

-Hogue was born on September 7, 1953 in Whittier, California.
+Hogue was born on September 7, 1953, in Whittier, California.
 He graduated from the University of Southern California in 1975 where he played baseball and earned a degree in business with an emphasis in accounting.
 He earned his CPA certificate working for Price Waterhouse & Co. in southern California from 1975 to 1977.

 Broadcasting career

-Hogue was the lead sportscaster with three #1-rated news stations: KWWL-TV in Waterloo, Iowa and the Iowa Television Network (1979–1984), KCRA-TV in Sacramento, California (1984–1988), and KHON-TV in Honolulu, Hawaii (1988–1999).
+Hogue was the lead sportscaster with three #1-rated news stations: KWWL-TV in Waterloo, Iowa, and the Iowa Television Network (1979–1984), KCRA-TV in Sacramento, California (1984–1988), and KHON-TV in Honolulu, Hawaii (1988–1999).
 Previously, he worked at KTIV in Sioux City, Iowa, KFBB-TV in Great Falls, Montana, and radio stations in Honolulu, HI, Sacramento, CA, and Prescott, AZ.
 He was the play-by-play announcer for University of Iowa basketball on television in the 1980s and University of Hawaii football and basketball on radio in the 1990s, and then Hawaii Pacific University basketball on radio and television in the 2000s.

 Coaching and athletic administration career

 Hogue was the head boys' basketball coach at Academy of the Pacific in Honolulu from 2004 to 2006 after earlier serving as head girls' basketball coach at St. Anthony's and Trinity Christian in Kailua.
 In 2007, he was named the commissioner of the Pacific West Conference, which is now the largest NCAA Division II conference in the west.
-In 2013, he was named to the DII Management Council and DII Membership Committee, serving a full year term on each committee until 2017.
-He currently chairs the Sports Administration committee for the DII Conference Commissioners Association.
+In 2013, he was named to the DII Management Council and DII Membership Committee, serving a full four-year term on each committee until 2017.
+After chairing the Sports Administration committee for the DII Conference Commissioners Association, Hogue served on the DII National Committee for Men's and Women's Tennis from 2017-2019, and then the DII Nominating Committee from 2019-2023.